UC3Music/songbook-tools/README.md

-   --input INPUT         specify the path of the default song (input) directory --output OUTPUT       specify the path of the default song (output) directory --transpose TRANSPOSE  specify half tones of transposition --disableCapoDropCorrection [DISABLECAPODROPCORRECTION] [optional] specify if automatic capo/drop correction should be disabled
-   --yes [YES]           [optional] accept all, skip all queries
+   --input INPUT         specify the path of the default song (input) directory --output OUTPUT       specify the path of the default song (output) directory --transpose TRANSPOSE  specify half tones of transposition --disableCapoDropCorrection [DISABLECAPODROPCORRECTION] specify if automatic capo/drop correction should be disabled --yes [YES]           accept all, skip all queries
    ```